scotentSD/p2p/rules-of-engagement.md

 We are committed to providing an accessible and useful service for the Scottish Business community.

-However, if you believe that things have gone wrong, please send your complaints or comments to the Facilitator team through the **#report-an-issue** channel.
+However, if you believe that things have gone wrong, or that another user has broken these rules of engagement, please send your complaints or comments to the Facilitator team through the **#report-an-issue** channel.

 We will try to respond to any complaint within five working days.